ruidovacio/cybertarot/README.md

 # cybertarot
-Readings of tarot in cards in different spreads with interpretations available, while trying to focus on the aesthetic and historical aspect of the cards.
+This project is focused on the aesthetic/historical aspect of the cards.
+The idea is to get randomized readings in different spreads and access to symbolic data from each card.

 Pretty much still WIP.